cjungmann/schemafw/userguide/ContextReferences.md

 that happens, the {!...} will be replaced with the value of the attribute of the XML source of the line in the table.

-### QString Context Reference
+## Using Values from Calling URL

-The instruction `qstring : reflect` directs the _schema.fcgi_ server component to add a qstring pseudo-result to the collection of results.
+The URL field values can be made available as variable.
+This is done by including the instruction `qstring : reflect` in the response mode.
+The instruction directs the _schema.fcgi_ server component to add a qstring pseudo-result to the collection of results.
 The pseudo-result will be a _variables_ type named "qstring" and the _rndx_ value will be set according to its position as the final result.

 The contents of the _qstring_ result are accessible using the variables __$__ prefix.